angr/angr-doc/loading.md

 The following options override CLE's automatic detection:

 ```
-custom_entry_point ; address of a custom entry point that will override CLE's automatic detection.
+# Address of a custom entry point that will override CLE's automatic detection.
+custom_entry_point = 0x4937

-custom_base_addr ; base address to load the binary
+#base address to load the binary
+custom_base_addr  = 0x4000

-custom_offset ; discard everything in the binary until this address
+#discard everything in the binary until this address
+custom_offset = 0x200

-provides ; which dependency is provided by the binary.
-This is used instead of what CLE would normally load for this dependency. e.g., provides = 'libc.so.6'.
+#which dependency is provided by the binary.
+This is used instead of what CLE would normally load for this dependency.
+provides = 'libc.so.6'
 ```

 Example of valid parameters: